coreos/coreos-cloudinit/Documentation/cloud-config.md

 ### `oem`

-The `coreos.oem.*` options are the following fields, which are borrowed from the [os-release spec][os-release] and repurposed as a way for coreos-cloudinit to know about the OEM partition on this machine:
+The `coreos.oem.*` options follow the [os-release spec][os-release], but have been repurposed as a way for coreos-cloudinit to know about the OEM partition on this machine:

 - **id**: Lowercase string identifying the OEM
 - **name**: Human-friendly string representing the OEM